-In the context of our amoral and immoral times, Romans 1 is especially meaningful.
+In the context of our amoral and immoral times, Romans I is especially meaningful for us.
 There the Apostle Paul indicates what must be the result when God is supplanted and when man places himself in the position reserved for God.
 As did many in Paul's day, so also now men are worshipping man more than the Creator.
 We see the consequences as God gives human beings over to their own reprobate desires.
-The sexual revolution, the destruction of the home, pornography both soft and hard, the drug crazed society, increasing suicide rates-all this is evidence of the moral wilderness suggested in Romans 1.
-So-called human advances have led to degeneration and decay.
+The sexual revolution, the destruction of the home, pornography both soft and hard, the drug crazed society, increasing suicide rates-all this is evidence of the moral wilderness suggested in Romans I. So-called human advances have led to degeneration and decay.

+The moral decay so evident makes us want to applaud almost every attempt to reverse the current trend to moral degeneracy.
 There are those who have been mightily vocal in their efforts to do just that.
-In recent years these voices seem to have coalesced in the Moral Majority, a movement aligning itself with the conservative political wave of the eighties.
-It is refreshing to hear that there are those who do care, those who point to a high moral standard, both personally and for our society.
+Recently these voices seem to have coalesced in the Moral Majority, a movement aligning itself with the conservative political wave which has recently spread across our country.
+It is refreshing to hear that there are those who do care, those who point, to a high moral standard, both personally and for our society.
 Some of the results are heartening.
-In Mississippi the Moral Majority has been credited with causing the enforcement of statutes prohibiting pornography.
-Nationally the movement has influenced some sponsors to limit sex and violence on television (Moody, pp.1,16).
+In Mississippi the Moral Majority is credited with causing the enforcement of statutes prohibiting pornography.
+Nationally the movement has apparently succeeded in obtaining commitments from a majority of sponsors to limit sex and violence on television. \\xi

 Does this mean that we are to emulate Jerry Falwell?
-Ought we join forces with him and commit ourselves to a campaign that is one-third religion, one-third politics and one-third show biz?
-Before we do, we should stand back and note the signs that conservative religion and conservative politics don't mix very well.
+Ought we join forces with him and commit ourselves to a campaign that is one-third religion, one third politics, and one-third show biz?
+Before we cast our lot, we should stand back and take a good broad look.
+As we do, we will observe that there are signs that conservative religion and conservative politics do not mix well.

-We would not want to be associated with the name-calling frequently employed by the "moral right."
-It is indeed true that secular humanism provides an insidious threat to America, but distorted reporting simply is not fair.
-Jerry Falwell has been quoted as insisting that "humanism with its emphasis on moral relativity and amorality challenges every principle on which America was founded."
+First of all, we would not want to be associated with the name-calling frequently employed by the "moral right."
+It is indeed true that secular humanism provides an insidious threat to America but distorted reporting is simply not fair.
+Jerry Falwell, according to a quote in the Los Angeles Times, insists that "humanism with its emphasis on moral relativity and amorality challenges every principle on which America was founded."
 He has a point as far as it goes.
-But what he adds unfairly distorts: "It (humanism] advocates abortion-on-demand, recognition of homosexuals, free use of pornography, legalizing of prostitution and gambling, and free use of drugs, among other things" (Falwell, quoted in L. A. Times).
-Although the principles of relativity in humanism do suggest that one has the freedom to reach such conclusions, to say that humanism advocates them is something quite different and is grossly unfair.
+But what he adds unfairly distorts: "It (humanism) advocates abortion-on-demand, recognition of homosexuals, free use of pornography, legalizing of prostitution and gambling, and free use of drugs, among other things."
+Indeed, the principles of relativity in humanism suggests that one has the freedom to reach such conclusions.
+But to say that it advocates it is something quite different and is grossly inaccurate.
+A Rogers and a Maslow in their presuppositions do undermine the sound basis for morality, but to suggest that they are directly advocating immoral practices is patently unfair.

-Another failing of the New Religions Right is its sweeping condemnation of all things associated with the term humanism.
+Another failing of the New Religious Right is its sweeping condemnation of all things associated with the term humanism.
 When it castigates humanism, it frequently reveals it does not understand the many different uses of the term.
-The sweeping generalizations and high-level rhetoric by some associated with the Moral Majority twist, distort, and condemn where no condemnation is in order.
+Through sweeping condemnations and high-level rhetoric many associated with Moral Majority twist, distort, and condemn where no condemnation is in order.